-Looking for a meaningful name for your girl dog?
+Looking for a meaningful name for your female dog?
 We have compiled a list of the 50 most popular names over the last decade, along with their origins and meanings.
 The meanings of some of these may surprise you!

 The Art of Naming Dogs

+Over the years, we have discovered that there is a self-fulfilling prophecy in the act of naming a dog.
+As they say, be careful what you wish for, you may get it!
 Choose a name that embodies the essence of the temperament and personality you want to see shine through in your new canine companion.
-Interestingly, many of these names signify protection, purity, or bravery.
+Interestingly, many of these popular pooch names signify protection, purity, or bravery.

 The 10 Most Popular Female Dog Names of the Last Decade